 Asphalt shingles weigh 1.5 to 4.5 pounds per square foot.
 If you add a second layer of shingles, your roof might not be able to support solar panels and mounting equipment.
 This might be a more serious issue where heavy snow loads are common.

-Panels and their mounting brackets weigh an average of 3-4 pounds per square foot.
-With the heaviest shingles considered, that’s a total of 12-13 pounds per square foot. — This is another reason to consider removing old roofing material before installing solar panels.
+PV Panels and their mounting brackets weigh an average of 3-4 pounds per square foot.
+With the heaviest shingles considered, that’s a total of 12-13 pounds per square foot. — This is another reason to consider removing old roofing materials before installing solar panels.
 The weight will be far less, and removing old roof material is a good time to inspect and repair a roof deck.

 Did you know?
 Most building codes allow for up to 15 pounds per square foot of roofing material.
-However, if the roof has been damaged by water or excess humidity or if it is quite old, it might sag under a load of even 8-12 pounds per square foot.
+However, if the roof has been damaged by water or excess humidity, or if it is quite old, it might sag under a load of even 8-12 pounds per square foot.

-- Whether your Roof Gets Enough Sun
+- Whether your Roof Gets Enough Sun Exposure

 The ideal roof for solar is one facing south with enough slope to properly tilt the panels and enough room for them.